Rbbt-Workflows/structure/workflow.md

 ## pdb_alignment_map

-Find the correspondance between sequence positions in a PDB and in a given sequence.
+Find the correspondence between sequence positions in a PDB and in a given sequence.
 PDB positions are reported as `chain:position`.

 ## pdb_chain_position_in_sequence